-The growth in the consumer technology is beneficial for mankind but there is some hazardous factor associated with it and we can’t afford to overlook them in any manner.
-For example, Smartphones.
-Smartphones are the boon for the entire human race but we already know the negative results of using a smartphone in an uncontrollable manner.
+The growth in consumer technology is beneficial for mankind but there are some hazardous factors associated with it and we can’t afford to overlook them in any manner.

-After that incident, the government felt the need to impose some regulations on Drones and no doubt, it is a need of the hour.
-Not only that, there are thousands of cases that led to the accident because of drones.
+After that incident, the government felt the need to impose some regulations on Drones, and no doubt, it is a need of the hour.
+Not only that but there are also thousands of cases that led to the accident because of drones.

 Drone Regulations in India

 On October 30th, 2017, the Indian Government finally took a step towards Drone regulations in India.
 India’s aviation regulator, the Directorate General of Civil Aviation (DGCA) unveiled a PDF for the usage of aerial vehicles.

 In the press conference, Civil Aviation Minister, Ashok Gajapathi Raju said “Drones have a lot of capability.
 Hence, it was generating a lot of interest.
 Not having any regulations amounted to a complete ban, So, we decided to go ahead and develop a regulatory framework.”

 Here is what you should know before flying a drone in India

 DGCA categories the drones into 5 major categories and all the regulations are based on these 5 categories.
 The categories include: